-Many thousands visit our website daily.
+Many, many millions visit our enormous website monthly.
 People are being taught sound, true principles of a productive way of life.
 They are now armed with knowledge that can help them grow to become better examples—and better citizens—in their local communities.

 The Restored Church of God is offering hope.
 Tools such as broadcasts, three magazines, books, booklets, brochures, articles and Bible lessons (youth and adult) are affecting lives around the world.
 Thousands are learning God exists and that there is real hope for the world!
 The number of people learning the way to vitality and abundance—pure joyful happiness—has been steadily compounding weekly.
 We are focused on helping and giving, for the betterment of individual lives.